 Wills and Estate Administration

-Your will typically will name an executor to conduct the estate administration.
-Selecting an executor is a very important and personal decision.
-You may choose your spouse, an attorney, family members, or anyone else that you have in mind.
-A bank trust department may also serve as executors.
-You may want to discuss the executor service with the potential executor prior to naming this individual in the will.
-An executor has the ability to refuse or be unable to serve, therefore, it is important that your will provides for an alternative executor and in some cases multiple alternatives.
-In the absence of a named executor, the probate court will appoint an administrator according to state law.
-The probate court will issue a document known as “letters of administration” that allows the selected executor to have authority over the estate assets.
+Your will typically names an executor to conduct the estate administration.
+Selecting an executor is a crucial and personal decision.
+You may choose your spouse, an attorney, family members, or anyone else.
+A bank trust department may also serve as an executor.
+It is a good idea to discuss the role with the potential executor before naming them in the will.
+Executors can refuse or be unable to serve, so your will should provide alternative executors.

 Taxes, Beneficiaries, and Creditors

 Even if you don’t owe taxes, the simplest estates may require filing tax forms.
 The federal estate tax return is typically due nine months after the date of death.
 It’s recommended to file even if no tax is owed, as this may start the time period for which the IRS can assert claims against the estate.
 Consult a CPA or tax professional.

 Pennsylvania state law may require notifying potential creditors and beneficiaries through notices or advertising, in addition to direct notice given to known creditors and heirs.